PauseAI/pauseai-website/src/posts/urgency.md

 When will an AI be vastly superior to all humans in virtually all tasks?

 ## The Ilya threshold
-I think the crucial point that we should consider, is the point at which an AI is more capable at doing AI research then someone like Ilya Sutskever (chief scientist at OpenAI).
+I think the crucial point that we should consider, is the point at which an AI is more capable at doing AI research than someone like Ilya Sutskever (chief scientist at OpenAI).
 An AI that can make meaningful contributions to AI algorithms and architectures is likely to be able to improve itself.
 Let's call this point of potential self-improvement the Ilya threshold.
 When it reaches this, an AI might improve itself because it was explicitly being instructed to do so, or because having more capabilities is instrumental to most goals.